jimmytrivedi/TipCalculator/README.md

-### Prerequisite to start working with Zivame-Android project ###
+### Prerequisite to start working with Tip Calculator project ###
 * Please download latest Android Studio from official [site](https://developer.android.com/studio), and must use the latest stable version.
 * Please use Java 19 version.
 Go to Android Studio - Settings - Build Tools - Gradle - Gradle JDK - 19
-* * Please use Java 19 version.
+* Please use Java 19 version.
 Go to Android Studio - Settings - Other Settings - Gradle JDK - 19.

 ### How to import repo? ###